opendataexplorer/.github/profile/README.md

 We are on a mission to create a better experience for government open data.

-You can learn more on our [Welcome Page](https://opendataexplorer-welcome.web.app/).
 Please join our [Slack](https://join.slack.com/t/opendataexplorer/shared_invite/zt-zk2w7qqo-1VImBHr5VWaGjG_3HM8UxA) to join our community.

 If you would like to contribute, here are the [List of Tasks](https://github.com/orgs/opendataexplorer/projects/1/views/1) we are currently working on.